SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_fifo_mode/readme.md

 1. Compile and run the application.
 2. While generating the project by default channel_1 instance will create for this channel_1 follow below two sub-points on B0 board.
-   - Single ended mode give the positive analog input to ULP_GPIO_1 and GND to GPIO_28
+   - Single ended mode give the positive analog input to ULP_GPIO_1
    - Differential mode give positive analog input to ULP_GPIO_1 and negative input to GPIO_28
 3. When the application runs, the ADC configure the settings as per the user and start ADC conversion.
 4. After completion of conversion ADC input, it will print all the captured samples data in console by connecting serial console.